The Celebrity Personal Assistant Network

 • Get a safe room (aka Panic Room): Hire a company that specializes in home security.
 They can build a “safe room,” which essentially is like a giant bank vault.
 If the celebrity or billionaire does become the victim of a break-in, then the safe room will be the fortress of solitude until the police arrive.

-ABOVE: Warren Buffett's private security shows what it's like protecting billionaires
+ABOVE: What it's like protecting billionaires

 Employers

-HNW Asset Protection
+Asset Protection

 VIP Concierge